Kevin Andrews (politician): Personal life

 Andrews was a keen cyclist, participating in many charitable rides, including the annual Pollie Pedal event, and competing in Masters racing.
 His youngest son, Ben, rode as a professional cyclist in Australia, on the Asian circuit, and in the kermesse series in Europe.
 Andrews' last book, Great Rivalries, is the story of cycling and the history of Italy from 1860 to 1960.

-Andrews died on 14 December 2024, at age 69.
-He had been affected by cancer for a year when he died.
+Andrews died on 14 December 2024, at the age of 69, after being diagnosed with cancer the previous year.

 In the 2025 Australia Day Honours Andrews was posthumously appointed a Member of the Order of Australia (AM) for "significant service to the people and Parliament of Australia, to the Catholic Church, and to the community."
 A state funeral was held for Kevin Andrews after his death at St Patricks Cathedral Melbourne.